May 3-4, 2018 | Hilton La Jolla Torrey Pines | #CARAByTheSea

-CARA has secured a special room rate of $150 (plus applicable taxes and fees) per night for program attendees at the beautiful Hilton La Jolla Torrey Pines.
+CARA has secured a special room rate of $219 (plus applicable taxes and fees) per night for program attendees at the beautiful Hilton La Jolla Torrey Pines.
 To make your reservation, you may call (877) 414-8020 and use the group code CARA18 or click below.

 Membership in CARA is open to any individual who seeks to join an association of prospect development professionals within the fundraising community.
 CARA is the largest single state chapter of our national organization, Apra.
 We strive to serve our members by offering career essential professional development and networking opportunities throughout the state of California.

 From There to Here: One Researcher's Journey from the Deep Past to the Near Future: Superhighways, Scenic Byways, Roadside Attractions, and Detours Included

 Join Cecilia Hogan for a 25-year retrospective of prospect research, with a close look at the skills and talents that make researchers effective members of successful fundraising teams.
 This head-out-the-window tour will coast into thoughts about what might be around the next bend for researchers before it pulls up to the curb for your questions and comments.